-4Department of Meteorology, University of Reading, Reading, UK workshops, focus groups, consultations, and interviews, and through the development of games, activities, and interactive media, is imperative for ensuring that projects deliver impact outside of the academic environment.
-Here, we share findings from an activity that explored the use of seasonal hydrological forecasts for local decision-making.
-This was conducted as part of an IMPREX (IMproving PRedictions and management of hydrological Extremes) stakeholder focus group for the West Thames, UK (van den Hurk et al., 2016; IMPREX, 2018a), co-organized by the University of Reading (UoR), UK, Environment Agency (EA) and supported by the European Centre for Medium-Range Weather Forecasts (ECMWF).
+- 10 makers and practitioners in workshops, focus groups, consultations and interviews, and through the development of games, activities and interactive media, is imperative for ensuring that projects deliver impact outside of the academic environment.
+Here, we share findings from an 'in the moment' activity that explored the use of seasonal hydrological forecasts[†] for local decision-making.
+This was conducted as part of an IMPREX (IMproving PRedictions and management of hydrological Extremes) stakeholder focus group for the West Thames, UK (van den Hurk et al., 2016; IMPREX, 2018), co-organised by - 15 the University of Reading (UoR), UK Environment Agency (EA) and supported by the European Centre for Medium Range Weather Forecasts (ECMWF).